undeprecated/wayback-restore-js/README.md

 See Wayback.restore methods.

-### snapshot(options, callback)
+### Wayback.snapshot(options, callback)

 Use this to explore snapshots on web.archive.org by querying their CDX server.
+You can use this to build your own downloader.

 Returns a Promise with an array of Assets found.